 We give time regularly to help guys online because we know that, for some, gynecomastia is a significant obstacle to feeling confident and content with their lives.
-Whether in a web-based forum or in the consultation room in New York, man boob sufferers have our sympathy.
-Given thirty years of pioneering and perfecting male breast reduction, we truly care about guys with this issue whether they choose surgery or not.
+Whether in a web-based forum or in the consultation room, man boob sufferers have our sympathy.
+Given 35+ years of pioneering and perfecting male breast reduction, we truly care about guys with this issue whether they choose surgery or not.

 Men who do proceed with gynecomastia surgery and are dissatisfied afterward suffer additional torture.
 Many travel a long road prior to their procedure, having dealt with teasing and bullying, “remedies” that don’t work, social isolation and more.
 To have the courage to step up for surgery and have hopes dashed–we understand the pain.
 That’s why we try to help guys who need expert advice online both pre- and post-op.

 One question we field often is about persistent puffy nipples.
 Here are the top three reasons guys may suffer with puffy nipples after male breast reduction:

 We find that nearly all our patients with man boobs need both liposuction and gland excision.
 In fact, even if the only breast problem a guy has is puffy nipples, with no other excess tissue, the tissue behind the nipple will be breast gland that needs to be excised.
 It can’t be suctioned away.
 Some cosmetic surgeons seem convinced that lipo only can work for many guys with enlarged breasts–we don’t see it that way.
 That’s why we developed our own instruments that can remove both kinds of tissue (gland and fat) with gentle cutting and suctioning as needed.